David Perlstein, MD, MBA, FAAP

 Infants and children most at risk for developing nutritional rickets include dark-skinned infants, exclusively breastfed infants, and infants who are born to mothers who are vitamin D deficient.
 In addition, older children who are kept out of direct sunlight or who have vegan diets may also be at risk.

-Hypophosphatemic rickets is caused by low levels of phosphate.
+Hypophosphatemic rickets is caused by chronically low levels of phosphate in the blood.
 The bones become painfully soft and pliable.
 This is caused by a genetic dominant X-linked defect in the ability for the kidneys to control the amount of phosphate excreted in the urine.
-The individual affected is able to absorb phosphate and calcium, but the phosphate is lost in the urine.
+The individual affected is able to absorb phosphate and calcium, but the phosphate is lost through the kidneys into the urine.
 This is not caused by a vitamin D deficiency.
 Patients with hypophosphatemic rickets typically have obvious symptoms by 1 year of age.
 Treatment is generally through nutritional supplements of phosphate and calcitriol (the activated form of vitamin D).

 Renal (kidney) rickets